vostok/zookeeper.docs/recipes/distributed-lock.md

 #### Checking and Releasing a Lock: IDistributedLockToken

 Acquired lock is represented by a disposable `IDistributedLockToken`.
-Its only property `IsAcquired` indicates whether the lock is still being held; its value can change at any time. `Dispose` releases the lock, although it is not guaranteed that lock will be released immediately.
+Its properties `IsAcquired` and `CancellationToken` indicate whether the lock is still being held; its values can change at any time. `Dispose` releases the lock and triggers the `CancellationToken`, although it is not guaranteed that lock will be released immediately.
 The exact moment of release depends upon the state of connection to ZooKeeper cluster.

 #### Correct Usage of a Lock